-240 Beacon was designed by Peabody and Stearns, architects, and built in 1871-1872 by I. and H. M. Harmon, builders, as the home of Edward Bangs, a lawyer, and his wife, Anne (Annie) Outram (Hodgkinson) Bangs.
-He is shown as the owner on the final building inspection report, dated October 17, 1872.
+240 Beacon was designed by Peabody and Stearns, architects, and built in 1871-1872 by I. and H. M. Harmon, masons and builders, as the home of Edward Bangs, a lawyer, and his wife, Anne (Annie) Outram (Hodgkinson) Bangs.
+He is shown as the owner on the Notice of Intention to Build filed by I. & H. M. Harmon in late October of 1871 (reported in the Boston Herald on October 24, 1871) and on the final building inspection report, dated October 17, 1872.
 They previously had lived in Watertown.
 They also maintained a home in Wareham.

 Edward Bangs purchased the land for 240 Beacon on November 23, 1871, from wholesale textile merchant Joshua Huntington Wolcott.
 He and his wife, Harriet (Frothingham) Wolcott, lived at 238 Beacon.
 J. Huntington Wolcott had purchased the land from the Boston and Roxbury Mill Corporation on October 20, 1863.